IAEA General Conference

 Scientific Forum at General Conference

-For the 57th General Conference, relevant information and specifications shall be made available to the prospective exhibitors in due course.
-It should be noted that specific stands may not be automatically reserved every year by one Member State, but will be assigned by Conference Services on a rotational basis.
+For the 58th General Conference, it should be noted that specific stands may not be automatically reserved every year by one Member State, but will be assigned by Conference Services on a rotational basis.
 For any additional information, please contact the IAEA Conference Services Section.

 Only designated representatives from IAEA Member States and invited non-member States and organizations may register for the IAEA General Conference.
 View Registration Form.